-- 4.21.
-The NPPF defines 'green infrastructure' as a "network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental quality of life benefits for local communities." - 4.22.
-Within the Parish, green infrastructure includes woodland and hedges, parks and open spaces, recreational space (e.g. golf course), watercourses, PRoW, allotments, tree lined streets and aged or veteran trees.
-It also includes an important area of species rich chalk grassland that is recognised and protected by its designation as part of an SSSI. - 4.23.
+- 4.20.
+The NPPF defines 'green infrastructure' as a "network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental quality of life benefits for local communities."
+16 - 4.21.
+Within the Parish, green infrastructure, includes woodland and hedges, parks and open spaces, recreational space (e.g. golf course), watercourses, PRoW, allotments, tree lined streets and aged or veteran trees.
+17 It also includes an important area of species rich chalk grassland that is recognised and protected by its designation as part of an SSSI. - 4.22.
 The benefits that result from this green infrastructure include an enhancement in the visual appearance of the area, provide access for residents to sport, recreation and quiet enjoyment, connected networks for wildlife, help to reduce flood risk, facilitate non-car modes of travel, and provide allotments.
-Well managed green infrastructure contributes to wider economic and social benefits, improved physical and mental health outcomes, economic competitiveness and greater attraction to tourists.
+Well managed green infrastructure contributes to wider economic and social benefits, improved physical and mental health outcomes, economic competitiveness and greater attraction to tourists. - 4.23.
+The HNP seeks to both conserve and enhance existing green infrastructure assets, and ensure new development contributes to the enhancement of this network.

-&lt;sup>16 See Annex 2 of the NPPF
+16 see Annex 2 of the NPPF

-&lt;sup>17 See definition in Annex 2 of the NPPF
+17 see definition in Annex 2 of the NPPF